 - Group your goals or aims.
 These are the longer-term goals and objectives of your effort.
 If your program has the mission of promoting heart health in the community, for example, young groups’ goals might include promoting physical activity, reducing tobacco use, increasing healthy nutrition, and assuring access to health screening.

 - The strategies of intervention you’re using.
 These might take such forms as providing information, enhancing services or support, or encouraging policy change.

 - Risk and protective factors.
 These are the personal, social, and environmental factors that make it more or less likely that individuals and groups might engage in various types of behavior or experience a specific problem or condition.
-Belonging to a close and loving family might be a protective factor against youth violence, for example; an alcoholic parent might be a risk factor for substance abuse.
+Belonging to a close and loving family might be a protective factor against youth violence, for example; an alcoholic parent might be a risk factor for substance use.

 - The expected duration of change.
 Is your effort a one-time event, such as a one-day health fair?
 Or is it ongoing, such as a problem change or extension of health services to reach a specific population?
 How long do you expect the change in program or policy to be in place?

 - The populations benefited.
 Depending on the nature of your effort, the populations might range from a small number of individuals from a specific group (Latino women at risk for diabetes) to most of the residents of a diverse community (families with children in school).